 If you are migrating from a key-value store or another relational database, you will need to make application changes to support MySQL protocol.

-For PlanetScale DBaaS, PlanetScale uses MySQL Community Edition 5.7 with the InnoDB Engine as underlying storage for each shard.
+For PlanetScale CNDb, PlanetScale uses MySQL Community Edition 5.7 with the InnoDB Engine as underlying storage for each shard.

-If you are licensing the PlanetScale Cluster Manager Software, you can run it on top of MySQL (Communty/Enterprise/Percona), MariaDB, RDS on AWS, or CloudSQL on GCP.
+If you are licensing the PlanetScale Cluster Manager Software, you can run it on top of MySQL (Community/Enterprise/Percona), MariaDB, RDS on AWS, or CloudSQL on GCP.

-PlanetScale supports full ACID within a shard.
+PlanetScale CNDb supports full ACID within a shard.
+Vitess allows you to colocate relevant data in one shard, thus making a majority of queries and transaction to be single shard and fully ACID compliant.
 Across shards we support Atomicity and Durability.
 For cross-shard transactions we allow users to choose between two consistency models: best effort and 2PC.
 We do not support cross-shard Isolation.
 Most of our customers, including those in financial industries, find these tradeoffs acceptable.

 MySQL and PostgreSQL do not scale beyond a single node.
-The PlanetScale platform, however, can scale indefinitely using horizontal sharding.
+PlanetScale CNDb, however, can scale indefinitely using horizontal sharding.
 The platform is built on top of Vitess.io, which is a sharding middleware layer that sits on top of MySQL.

 We do not support Postgres protocol or the Postgres database as the underlying storage at the moment, but it is on the medium-term roadmap.

-PlanetScale supports the MySQL protocol.
-As far as your application is concerned, the PlanetScale DBaaS, based on Vitess, acts like a monolithic MySQL database.
+PlanetScale CNDb supports the MySQL protocol.
+As far as your application is concerned, the PlanetScale CNDb, based on Vitess, acts like a monolithic MySQL database.
 You can continue to use the tools or libraries that you currently use to access your MySQL databases.